Back we are Rush Limbaugh and the one and only Excellence in Broadcasting.

 You give a speech, and that ends the subject.

-You give a speech on beating ISIS, it's going to happen.
+You give a speech on beating ISIS.

 It's just the personality type.

-So, yeah, I'm being snarky when I say, wait, the protocols are hard?
+So, yeah, I'm being snarky when I say, wait, the protocols are hard.

 No, no.